Johanna Kern: Other writings and book awards

-In 2013, Johanna Kern's autobiographical book, with a focus on spiritual and personal growth, titled Master and The Green-Eyed Hope, was published by Humans of Planet Earth Assn.
+In 2013, Johanna Kern's autobiographical book, focused on spiritual and personal growth, titled Master and The Green-Eyed Hope, was published by Humans of Planet Earth Assn.
 (ISBN 1-9793-0760-1).
 Her next book, 365 (+1) Affirmations to Create a Great Life, was published shortly after (ISBN 1-9815-1511-9), followed by Shadowland: The Legend (co-written with Roy Fitzsimmonds) – a novel for young adults based on her feature film.
 Her next book, Master Teachings of HOPE, was published in 2017 (ISBN 1-9812-8414-1), followed by Secrets of Love for Everyone in 2018 (ISBN 1-9756-7703-X), and The Birth of a Soul in 2021 (ISBN 978-1-989913-07-9).

-In 2023, she published Inner Shadow Transformation – The Banner Method: Releasing the Power of Your Subconscious Mind: Master Teachings of HOPE – Volume 2, a workbook focused on subconscious patterns and emotional transformation (ISBN 978-1-989913-12-3).

-In 2025, she published The Theory of All: The Physics and Mathematics of Frequencies, a non-fiction work outlining her frequency-based framework for relationships between matter, consciousness, and perception.

 The Theory of All: The Physics and Mathematics of Frequencies

-The Theory of All: The Physics and Mathematics of Frequencies, a non-fiction work proposing a unified framework based on frequency interaction.
-The book examines the relationship between matter, energy, and awareness through vibrational patterns, presenting mathematical structures intended to describe formation and transformation in physical and non-physical systems.
+The Theory of All: The Physics and Mathematics of Frequencies is a 2025 non-fiction work proposing a unified framework based on frequency interaction.
+The book examines relationships between matter, energy, and awareness through vibrational patterns, presenting mathematical structures intended to describe formation and transformation in physical and non-physical systems.

 The work outlines three primary frequency domains—Matter, the Emboss Field, and the Protoboss Field—and introduces a system of “Seven Powers,” described as fundamental energetic codes within a vibrational architecture.
-Kern applies these concepts to physics, consciousness studies, and systems theory, proposing potential research pathways such as GHz–THz resonance mapping and frequency-based modeling.

-The book includes a foreword by psychologist and researcher Stanley Krippner, Ph.D., who states that Kern’s framework “provides engineering templates and conceptual structures for measuring alignment,” noting its possible relevance for empirical investigation.
+The book includes a foreword by psychologist and researcher Stanley Krippner, Ph.D., who notes the framework’s potential relevance for empirical investigation.

-Kern describes the Theory as an interdisciplinary extension of scientific inquiry into frequency-based models of perception and formation, integrating ideas from physics, mathematics, and consciousness research.